ProvableHQ/welcome/documentation/testnet/getting_started/02_deploy_and_execute.md

 To deploy and execute programs on Testnet3

 1. Replace [step 3](#3-scan-the-node-for-spendable-records) with the Aleo faucet to obtain spendable credits.
-You can request credits from [@AleoFaucet](https://twitter.com/AleoFaucet)
+You can request credits from [the faucet](https://faucet.aleo.org/)
 2. Replace the use of `http://localhost:3030` with `https://vm.aleo.org/api`